blueyorange/teaching/src/A Level Physics OCR A/4 Electrons, waves and photons/4.1 Charge and current/1 Introduction.md

 3. Use a voltmeter to measure the voltage across different combinations of resistors.
    :question: Can you calculate the resistance of each resistor, and the combinations?
    :question: How is the voltage being divided?
 Why?

 ---

+# Plenary

+Think about the metaphors you came up with at the start of the lesson

+Would you adjust them, in light of what you have learned?

+---